-Purpose-driven tags are about context.
+Purpose-driven tags are about context and are a great way to start organizing digital assets.
 A taxonomy may begin with higher-level tags but always leads to those that are more specific.
 Start with a high level of classification and then get down to the cellular details that capture the substance of a given file.

 📚 Use Case: Legal